pritesh-volansys/TextToSpeech/README.md

-# Speech to Text & Text to speeech in Node
+# Speech to Text & Text to speech in Node

 This project for performing speech recognition and text to speech, with support for several engines and APIs